anudeike/covid-vaccine-tweets-analysis/notes.md

 * Rate was about: 2417 Requests/hr, processed about 28000 requests
 * Looking to add more processes.
 * RapidAPI Overages: 1.5%

+# Official Notes and Statistics

+###  Testing Botometer Processing Times.
+According to